 Each portion of a building separated by one or more fire walls that comply with the provisions of this section shall be considered a separate building.
-For the purposes of determining height and area in accordance with Table 503, fire walls div into separate buildings shall pro rating.
+For the purposes rating.
 The extent and location of such fire walls shall provide a complete separation.
 Where a fire wall also separates groups that are required to be separated by a fire barrier wall, the most restrictive requirements of each separation shall apply.
-Fire walls es shall also comply re walls (party shall be constructed without openings.
+Fire walls